Commissioner Thomas W. Johnson

 Term ends: April 10, 2019

-Thomas W. Johnson was appointed to the Public Utilities Commission of Ohio by Governor John Kasich in April 2014.
+Thomas W. Johnson was appointed to the Public Utilities Commission of Ohio (PUCO) by Governor John Kasich in April 2014.
 Johnson served as PUCO chairman for the first year of his term.
+In addition to his role as commissioner of the PUCO, he is an active member of the National Association of Regulatory Utility Commissioners (NARUC).
+He is a member of NARUC’s Committee on Gas, International Relations and Subcommittee on Pipeline Safety.
+He is the vice-chair of the Subcommittee on Clean Coal and Carbon Management.

-Johnson has a long tradition of public service, having served for 22 years in the Ohio House of Representatives, where he represented Southeastern Ohio.
-He chaired the House Finance & Appropriations Committee and was a member of the House Public Utilities Committee and the House Energy & Environment Committee.
+Commissioner Johnson has a long tradition of public service having served for 22 years in the Ohio House of Representatives, where he represented Southeastern Ohio.
+He chaired the House Finance & Appropriations Committee; and was a member of the House Public Utilities Committee and the House Energy & Environment Committee.
 While in the House, Johnson worked on many key policy issues including: telecommunication deregulation, oil and gas regulations, coal guidelines, power plant strategies, pipelines, railroads and many other energy management concerns.

 After leaving elected office, Johnson served as Governor Bob Taft’s director of the Office of Budget and Management from 1999 to 2006.
 There he earned praise for crafting fiscally responsible budget policies and Ohio’s School Facilities Program.
 He also reviewed and made policy recommendations regarding the PUCO’s budget and Ohio’s transportation budget.